johnhaup/RnStarterKit/README.md

 - Set up with two tabs with two screen apiece.
 - App-wide modal setup.
 - Types set up for navigation screen names, params, and props.

+### Tests

+- Basic snapshot render tests on screens.
+- Run test with `-u` flag to update snapshots.

+Uses [this fix](https://github.com/facebook/jest/issues/2663#issuecomment-341384494) for a png import error from react-navigation: